Reginald Barrett: Career

 Barrett was admitted as a solicitor in New South Wales on 17 March 1967.

 He was an articled clerk (1964 – 1967) with Allen Allen & Hemsley, a year behind William Gummow (later puisne justice of the High Court of Australia) and a year ahead of John Lehane (later a Federal Court judge).
 On admission he became an employed solicitor and made partner in 1971.
 From 1987 to 1989 he was their resident partner in London.

 Barrett was appointed as a part-time member of the Companies and Securities Law Review Committee between 1983 and 1987.

-In 1991 Barrett left Allens to become Group Secretary and General Counsel for Westpac Banking Corporation which had been one of his clients at Allens.
+In 1991 Barrett left Allens to become Group Secretary and General Counsel for Westpac which had been one of his clients at Allens.